realadammatthew/humbleberger/src/copy/how-to-become-a-jewish-christian.md

 # How Do I Become a Jewish-Christian?
-Trusting Yeshua as Messiah

 ## Embracing Israel’s Messiah Without Losing Your Heritage